raphamorim/raphamorim.github.com/_posts/2026-08-24-introducing-oj.md

 oj is faster to first paint on cold and warm, on roughly a third of the memory, and it does that on the harder side of the comparison.
 This is `oj dev` with dependencies served unbundled against Vite 8.0.16 with its dependency pre-bundling on, which it always is in dev: Twenty's first screen pulls close to its entire graph, around 15,000 module requests, and about 9,800 of those are individual dependency files that Vite collapses into a handful up front[^vite-prebundle] while oj serves one by one.
 So oj is doing roughly twenty times the requests and still comes out ahead, because on localhost those requests are cheap.

-Over a network they aren't, and that is what oj's (experimental, flag-gated) partial bundling is for: it collapses a dependency's files into a single request.
-On a clean React app (router, `date-fns`, `lodash-es`) that turns **962 dependency requests into 18**, with the app rendering identically, nearly free on localhost but decisive where every request pays a round-trip, exactly the shape of a remote or sandboxed dev server.
+Over a network they aren't.
+That's why oj has partial bundling (experimental, behind a flag): it collapses a dependency's files into a single request.
+On a clean React app (router, `date-fns`, `lodash-es`) that turns **962 dependency requests into 18**, and the app renders identically.
+On localhost the difference barely matters, but when every request pays a round-trip, which is exactly what a remote or sandboxed dev server looks like, it's decisive.
 Same app, time-to-first-render through a latency proxy:

 <div class="ojlat" aria-label="Dependency requests filling under network latency: 962 unbundled versus 18 with partial bundling.
 Measured on a React app.">
   <div class="ojlat__meta">